 Debris and Trash

-When our CTI contractors in Arizona, Utah, and Texas remove your roof, there will be a lot of debris.
+When our CTI contractors in Arizona, Utah, and Idaho remove your roof, there will be a lot of debris.
 Tarps are used to minimize falling debris, but in certain situations, like the full removal of an old roof, there can be hundreds of little pieces.
 In addition, thousands of nails are removed and used during installation.
 During cleanup after roof repairs, we use large magnets and make every effort to pick up all stray nails.
 Occasionally, there may be a few missed.